Welcome back to this series of articles where we’re explaining how our brand-new “7 Ideals” methodology works in detail.

 We share knowledge and insights, demonstrate expertise and competence, we help and guide.

 We answer questions and reject objections.
-We listen carefully to complaints, concerns, and we try to make things up.
+We listen carefully to complaints and concerns, and we try to make things up.

 A catchy slogan but so powerful.